thepranab/materials-for-max-qe2021-online-school/Day-7/exercise1.ferromagnetic_vs_nonmagnetic/README.md

   * Then we perform  a non-self consistent run using the `fe.nscf.in` input file.
     * We have set `occupations=tetrahedra_opt` this is costless because we are doing an scf calculation and is useful to pass this option to `dos.x` and `projwfc.x` programs later.
-    * We have increase the k-point mesh to 20 20 20.
+    * We increase the k-point mesh to 20 20 20.
 This is feasible for nscf calculations and produce a better quality DOS and pDOS.
   `pw.x < fe.nscf.in >> fe.nscf.out`

 * Now we can evaluate the total dos by using the `dos.x` application.
 The input `fe.dos.in` selects the energy region between 5 and 25 eV in order to consider only the d bands of Fe.
 Type the command: